-$^{2}Idem$ , p.652.
+$^{2}Idem, p.652.$

-10. (50 pts.)
+6. (50 pts.)
 Interfaces Tree and TreeNode are described below using the tree depicted in Figure 18.1 in the textbook as a running example.
-Additional examples and definitions may be found on pages 600-601 of the textbook.
+Additional examples and definitions may be found on pages 652-653 of the textbook.
 A more detailed description appears in in the files Tree.java and TreeNode.java that are in the Sample Code section of the class Web site.
-Implement these interfaces using the last-child/previous-sibling method of Question 9.
-Refer to the class newsgroup for questions, clarifications, and related discussion.
+Implement these interfaces using the last-child/previous-sibling method of Question 5.